srishtiKap-dev/online-code-judge/README.md

 ### Backend

 The backend is built using Node.js and Express.js framework for handling HTTP requests.
-MongoDB is used as the database to store user information, challenges, submissions, etc. The directory structure is as follows:
+MongoDB is used as the database to store user information, questions, submissions, etc. The directory structure is as follows:

 - **src**
   - **controllers**: Contains route handlers for different API endpoints.